performance, fame and the digital age with grammy winner st vincent

 Speaking ahead of her Laneway Festival performances, Annie Clark is just as ambiguous and hypnotic as her songs.

 Photo by Ben Thomson

-Since her 2007 debut, the perfectly titled Marry Me, St Vincent's Annie Clark has showed off the ease with which she can change the subject.
-In the four albums since, she slips between reflections on performance, fame, the digital age, and transcendental mediation as easily as most people change outfits.
+Since her 2007 debut, the wonderfully titled Marry Me, St Vincent's Annie Clark has showed off the ease with which she can change the subject.
+In the four albums since, she slips between reflections as easily as most people change outfits.
 All the while she draws the listener in with sweet words, and cuts them up with a smart mouth.
-Last year's self titled St Vincent was Clark at her visceral, rib-splitting best.
-It warned of false prophets, digital messiahs, and those who will break your heart.
+Last year's self-titled St Vincent was Clark at her visceral, rib-splitting best.
+It warned of false prophets, digital messiahs and those who will break your heart.
 And like all her work it told stories and put on voices but never allowed itself to preach or lament.
 It was the artist at her roleplaying best, and left the lister sure they were the main character.

 Your performances are hypnotic, but seem pretty emotional.
 Is it hard to keep yourself emotionally and physically sustained to perform like that night after night?

 The great thing about being on tour is having an outlet for a lot of energy — emotional, physical and otherwise.
 It's actually harder to not be on tour.
 There's a natural arc and drama to a day.

 When you're not performing do you have to find another way to exercise that energy?